From Puyallup to Phoenix

 Posted by scott on Thursday, March 25, 2010

 Our son, Justin, recently made a comment to me after reading several posts on my website.
 He said, “I see a lot of blogs talking about your vision for Phoenix, Arizona to reach souls for Christ but not much progress”.
 I agreed and determined to post an update about my vision to be in Phoenix.
-Justin has overseen our family business, Brodie Upholstery, for the last several years.
+Justin has overseen our family business for the last several years.
 By God’s grace he has done an amazing job of operating, managing and expanding (to Arizona) our small family business.
 His selfless and sacrificial dedication along with his tireless work ethic contributes greatly to our family.
 I am blessed beyond measure with incredible children that know Jesus!

 Here it is March, 2010, twelve years from my visitation with Jesus in Arizona.
 By God’s loving grace I am planning to make an 1800 mile road trip to Phoenix Arizona with my whole family, tomorrow!
 Just last year at this time, I underwent my trachestomy surgery and was gasping for every breath I took.
 Taking a trip outside of my bedroom became enough of a challenge for me.
 How could I even imagine going to Phoenix??
 But God works in the supernatural and is outside of time as we know it.
 I told my wife “I throw myself at Jesus’ feet” “I cannot do anything without Him!”
 I am too weak and frail that only God’s strength can get me to Arizona.
 Jesus IS my Sustainer; Amen!
 He is the only way for me to get anywhere.
 Since my vision/visitation in 1998, I have been to Phoenix two times, once in 2001 where I ministered Christ in a Bible Study to a small group of believers and again in 2007 where I attended two churches and was prayed over for healing.